Formal-Mathematics/formal-mathematics.github.io/intro.md

 While this is an *online* course, there is a room reserved for the course which students may use in order to attend lectures while on campus.
 I will also be physically present and lecture from this room, at least once a week.

+Lectures will use the following zoom information:

+- Meeting ID: 871 543 1947
+- Passcode: Contact the instructor for access to the passcode

 ## Assignments

 Homework assignments will be assigned periodically throughout the term, using github classroom.